Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

 Relive the success of Wii

 Nintendo wants to recreate the success it had with the original Wii: come in at a relatively low price with some innovative new game features that will expand the game market beyond just the hardcore gamers.

-The Wii was hugely successful at that, and in a tablet context you need more than just video games to reach that larger crowd.
+The Wii was hugely successful in this regard tablets context, you need more than just video games to reach that larger crowd.

 For example, the lack of Netflix is an immediate step in the gaming direction.

-The missing tablet functionality is unlikely to harm sales.
+The missing tablets functionality is unlikely to hurt sales.

 Nintendo recently built a bottomless and righteous reputation for not being able to keep even the basic hardware in stock and make it available for purchase.